-A trendy lounge bar with ambient electronic music pulsing in the background, this bar is perfect for catching up with friends in a chilled environment, with stunning views toward Rathaus (which is beautiful as the sun goes down and the lights come on).
+A trendy lounge bar with ambient electronic music pulsing in the background, this bar is perfect for catching up with friends in a chilled environment.
+It has stunning views toward Rathaus, which is beautiful as the sun goes down and the lights come on.

 Try Pratersauna, a converted pool and sauna complex in the Prater park, offering afternoon/evening beach vibes in the summer around their fully operational pool, with deep techno beats in multiple rooms after dark.

-Or try Volksgarten, an upmarket club right next to Museumsquartier and Parlament, playing a mix of pop and retro music with a great outdoor party area in the summer.
+Also, you can try Volksgarten, an upmarket club.
+It is right next to Museumsquartier and Parlament.
+Volksgarten plays a mix of pop and retro music with a great outdoor party area in the summer.

-Finally, for those interested in a darker and more eclectic style of music, go to Flex – located on the banks of the Donaukanal near Schottenring – which plays a mixture of Trance, deep house and other underground styles of music.
+Finally, for those interested in a darker and more eclectic style of music, go to Flex – located on the banks of the Donaukanal near Schottenring.
+It plays a mixture of

 I have to be honest before I moved to Austria I thought its’ traditional drink was beer.

 The vineyards actually extend right up to the city boundary and are accessible by the public in many directions.
-These wineries in the summer open up small shops within the vineyards, where people pop in after or during a day walking the green hills, taking in the beautiful views of Vienna in the distance over a glass of wine.
+These 18th century wineries in the summer open up small shops within the vineyards.
+People pop in after or during a day walking the green hills, taking in the beautiful views of Vienna in the distance over a glass of wine.

 Austrians love ‘spritzer’, a combination of white wine and sparkling water, which makes your drink just that little more refreshing.
-My personal favorite is Mayer am Nussberg, about a 20-minute hike/stroll from Grinzing (which itself is accessed via the 38 tram and 38A bus from Shottenring).
+My personal favorite is Mayer am Nussberg, about a 20-minute hike/stroll from Grinzing.
+You can access via the 38 tram and 38A bus from Shottenring.

 OK, so this recommendation is perhaps a bit obvious, but you really can’t visit Vienna and not have a Schnitzel.